wei2030/wei2030/HPDP P1/readme.md

 ## 📎 Reference

-This project was completed under the [HPDP Project Guidelines](https://github.com/drshahizan/HPDP/tree/main/2425/project) by Dr. Shahizan.
+This project was completed under the [HPDP Project Guidelines](https://github.com/drshahizan/HPDP/tree/main/2425/project) by Dr. Shahizan and Dr.Aryati.
 You may refer to the detailed guide, checklist, and rubric provided in the course repository.

 ---